-REGIONAL TRANSPORTATION PLANNING AND PROGRAMMING CONSULTATION PROCESS
+REGIONAL TRANSPORTATION CONSULTATION PROCESS

-Federal Statute and regulations require the Southeastern Wisconsin Regional Planning Commission as the metropolitan planning organization for southeastern Wisconsin to consult with agencies and officials within the metropolitan planning area who are responsible for other planning activities affected by transportation (including land use, economic development, environmental protection, airport operations, and freight movement), public transit operators, specialized transit service operators, Indian Tribal governments, and Federal land management agencies.
-In Southeastern Wisconsin, local governments are responsible for land use planning, economic development, airports, and public transit.
-Federal Statute and regulation also require that this consultation process is documented.
-This memorandum documents this consultation process followed by the Commission in conducting regional transportation planning and programming.
+Federal Statute and regulations require the Southeastern Wisconsin Regional Planning Commission as the metropolitan planning organization for southeastern Wisconsin to consult with agencies and officials within the metropolitan planning area who are responsible for other planning activities affected by transportation, transit operators for public and other transit services, Indian Tribal governments, and Federal land management agencies.
+Federal Statute and regulation also require that the consultation process to be followed is documented.
+This memorandum documents this consultation process.
+The consultation process was followed during the preparation of the year 2035 regional transportation plan completed in June, 2006.